LTUC/amman-dotnet-401d2/Curriculum/Class11/lab-alt/README.md

 ## The Problem Domain
 You have been hired by the "Don't Wine About It" company to create a website that assists customers in finding the perfect wine.
-The company has provided for you a dataset of their current inventory.
+The company has provided for you a data set of their current inventory.

 Create a website using the MVC architectural pattern that asks the customer to input the price, and point rating they are searching for.
 The customer should then be redirected to another page that will show the filtered results from the inventory.